Karl Struss: Film career

 In 1919, after his discharge, he moved to Los Angeles and signed with Cecil B. DeMille as a cameraman, initially for the film For Better, For Worse, starring Gloria Swanson, followed by another Swanson film, Male and Female, and leading to a two-year contract with the studio.

-In early 1921, he married Ethel Wall, who helped to support him in his photographic work independent of the film studios, which included pictorial views set in California.
-In the 1920s, Struss worked on such films as Ben-Hur and F.W.
-Murnau's Sunrise: A Song of Two Humans.
-In 1927, he contracted with United Artists, where he worked with D.W.
-Griffith on films such as Drums of Love and filmed Mary Pickford's first sound film, Coquette.
+In the 1920s, Struss worked on such films as Ben-Hur and F. W. Murnau's Sunrise: A Song of Two Humans.
+In 1927, he contracted with United Artists, where he worked with D. W. Griffith on films such as Drums of Love and filmed Mary Pickford's first sound film, Coquette.
 He continued his experimental work with camera technology, developing the "Lupe Light" and a new bracket system for the Bell & Howell camera.

 From 1931 through 1945, Struss worked as a cameraman for Paramount, where he worked on a variety of material, including films featuring Mae West, Bing Crosby, and Dorothy Lamour.
 Struss also aimed to shape the field through publishing: for example, in 1934, he wrote "Photographic Modernism and the Cinematographer" for American Cinematographer.
-Struss was admitted to the American Society of Cinematographers and was a founding member of the Academy of Motion Picture Arts.
+Struss was admitted to the American Society of Cinematographers and was a founding member of the Academy of Motion Picture Arts and Sciences.

 In 1949, while working as a freelancer, he began his work in "stereo cinematography", becoming one of the early proponents of that art form.
-Unfortunately, he did most of his 3-D film work in Italy, and none of his films were released in 3-D in the United States.
+He did most of his 3-D film work in Italy, and none of his films was released in 3-D in the United States.

+Personal life

+In early 1921, he married Ethel Wall, who helped to support him in his photographic work independent of the film studios, which included pictorial views set in California.